pengyu-duan/pengyu-duan.github.io/_pages/about.md

 # 🔭 Research
 - **Two-Dimensional Turbulence**
   - Developed a direct numerical simulation (DNS) code of incompressible two-dimensional channel flows based on Fortran/MPI+OpenMP.
-Conducted 19 cases with a maximum mesh size of 107, Reynolds number up to 106, and more than 106 CPU hours on supercomputers are used.
+Conducted 19 cases with a maximum mesh size of $10^7$, Reynolds number up to $10^6$, and more than $10^6$ CPU hours on supercomputers are used.
   - Discovered an unbounded Reynolds number scaling of turbulent fluctuations in two-dimensional near-wall turbulence, which was previously not considered, and developed a theoretical explanation for this newly found scaling.
   - Revealed the different scaling of 2D and 3D wall flows is arising from the distinct energy cascade process.
 - **Small-Scale Turbulence**
   - Analyzed the multiscale characteristics and intermittency of circulation in the inertial range of wall-bounded turbulence, and revealed the near-wall non-fractal and outer bifractal of circulation in wall-parallel planes.
   - Analyzed the intermittency of dissipation rate in the wall-parallel planes of wall-bounded turbulence, and revealed a bounded defect power-law scaling of wall dissipation moments and a power-law scaling of outer dissipation moments.
 - **Passive Scalar Turbulence**
-  - Developed a new theoretical model for the mean scalar profiles in wall-bounded turbulence for different Prandtl numbers (both Pr ≪ 1 and Pr ≳ 1).
+  - Developed a new theoretical model for the mean scalar profiles in wall-bounded turbulence for different Prandtl numbers (both $Pr \ll 1$ and $Pr \gtrsim 1$).
   - Analyzed the scaling of near-wall scalar fluctuations in wall-bounded turbulence.
 - **Drag Reduction**
   - Developed a DNS code of incompressible three-dimensional channel flows based on Fortran/OpenMP, with immersed boundary methods applied to resolve the complex wall modifications.
 Friction Reynolds number up to 550.